 Tip 3: Shoot in RAW and Look at Your Camera Options

-RAW should be your go-to format if you're a professional photographer, but it’s especially important if you’re shooting in black and white.
-With RAW, you can be able to tweak the photo to the best of your ability, and be able to change it back to color should the image not work in black and white.
+RAW should be your go-to format if you’re a professional photographer, but it’s especially important if you’re shooting in black and white.
+With RAW, you can be able to tweak the photo to the best of your ability and be able to change it back to color should the image not work in black and white.

 Tip: Your camera may have a black and white option as well, which can give you a good idea of what the photo will look like in black and white.
+If you are doing black and white flower photography and you want to understand the effect of light and the shape that is coming out, the black and white or monochrome option will help you better understand.

 Tip 4: Experiment With Exposure